jibbius/jackbarker-com-au/_posts/2016-10-28-axhshare-download-wireframes.markdown

 - You are working in collaboration with a design partner agency, and want to ensure that wireframes are not "tampered with" after scope has been agreed.
 - You need to work offline for a period, but still need access to some wireframe resources.
-- You prefer working with paper (ie. hard copies), and you need to be able to bulk-print a set of hosted wireframes.
+- You prefer working with paper (i.e. hard copies), and you need to be able to bulk-print a set of hosted wireframes.

 ### You will need: